hadoyyo/Brakeless/README.md

 ## Project Overview

 Brakeless is a game in which the player's task is to drive a car in such a way as to avoid an incident with obstacles on the road and other traffic participants for as long as possible.
+The game is designed for iPhones.
+> [!NOTE]
-The game is designed for iPhones. **The game is only available in the English language version!**
+> The game is only available in the English language version!

 ## Features